Keshen-thevan/Keshen-thevan/README.md

 - ✨ Check out my portfolio at www.keshenthevan.com
-- 🔭 I’m currently working on becoming the best developer in the universe
+- 🔭 I’m striving to become the best developer in the universe
 - 🌱 I’m currently learning solidity and React
-- 📫 How to reach me: keshenthevan@gmail.com
+- 📫 How to reach me: keshenthevan13@gmail.com
-- ⚡ Fun fact: I am a human.
+- ⚡ Fun fact: I love to watch anime.